 What is the history of the Gamekeeper profession?

 The profession of Gamekeeper has a long history, dating back to medieval times in Europe when nobility employed them to manage game species for hunting.
 The role has evolved over time but still focuses on managing and conserving wildlife.
-Gamekeepers are crucial in managing and maintaining the balance of wildlife populations and habitats.
-They are responsible for conserving, preserving, and managing game species and their habitats, often in private estates or country parks.
-Their duties include monitoring the health of wildlife, controlling pests, and ensuring the safety of endangered species.
-Despite facing challenges such as poaching and habitat destruction, gamekeepers contribute significantly to biodiversity and the overall health of ecosystems.
+Gamekeepers are essential in managing and maintaining the balance of wildlife populations and habitats.
+They're responsible for conserving, preserving, and managing game species and their habitats, often in private estates or country parks.
+Their duties include monitoring the health of wildlife, controlling pests, and making sure the safety of endangered species.
+Despite facing challenges like poaching and habitat destruction, gamekeepers contribute significantly to biodiversity and the overall health of ecosystems.